OpenSourceEconomics/econ-project-templates/{{cookiecutter.project_slug}}/src_r/documentation/final.rst

 Visualisation and results formatting
 ************************************

-Documentation of the code in *src/final*.
+Documentation of the code in *src.final*.

 Figure 1 - Expropriation risk plotted against log mortality